Easy one-pot halloumi curry

 • bowl (small)

 In a deep non-sticking pan, heat 1–2 tbsp. of vegetable oil over medium to high heat.
 Add halloumi and fry until all sides are golden brown.
 Remove and set aside.
 In the same pan, add more oil if needed, add the onion and fry until translucent.
 Add minced ginger and garlic.
 Fry until fragrant.
 Add sweet potato, fry for approx. 3 min.
-Add cumin, turmeric, ground coriander, and chilli flakes to a small bowl, mix.
+Add cumin, turmeric, ground coriander, or our CURYY POWER seasoning (if using), and chili flakes to a small bowl, mix to combine.
 Add to the pan and fry briefly until fragrant.

 Add tomatoes, coconut milk, and water, bring to a boil, then stew over medium heat.
 Season with salt and pepper.
 Let simmer for approx. 20 min., or until it’s reduced and thick and the sweet potato is cooked through.
 Reserve a few pieces of halloumi for serving.
-Add the frozen peas plus the remaining halloumi back to the pan towards the end to warm through, season with garam masala.
-Season again if necessary.
+Add the frozen peas plus the remaining halloumi back to the pan towards the end to warm through, season with garam masala (this can be skipped if you use CURRY POWER seasoning).
+Season again with salt if necessary.
 Serve with steamed basmati rice and fresh coriander.

 • 400 ml canned crushed tomatoes